alanshh/finn-middag/README.md

 # Finn middag: get random dinner recipe
-Web scraping is done with Python and the help of packages Selenium and BeautifulSoup.
+Web scraping of recipes is done with Python and the help of packages Selenium and BeautifulSoup.

-Recipe data is then written to JSON and read by Node.js to give user a random dinner recipe from https://gladkokken.no/oppskrifter/middag
+Recipe data is then written to JSON and read by Node.js to serve user a random dinner recipe from https://gladkokken.no/oppskrifter/middag